luckys-lnz/BitNest/README.md

 ## Copyright Notice

-© 2024 [Your Name].
+© 2024 luckys-lnz.
 All rights reserved.

 This portfolio website and its contents are the intellectual property of ([BitNest](https://archi-tech-eight.vercel.app/)).
 The design, code, and content are protected by copyright laws.
-Unauthorized use, reproduction, or distribution of any part of this portfolio is strictly prohibited without prior written permission.
+Unauthorised use, reproduction, or distribution of any part of this portfolio is strictly prohibited without prior written permission.

 For inquiries about using any part of this portfolio, please contact me through the contact form or send an email to [luckys-lnz](mailto:luckyarchibong000@gmail.com).